loredanacirstea/ai-algos/isolation/heuristic_analysis.md

 AB_Custom_2: (0.1 + own_moves) / (0.1 + opp_moves)
 AB_Custom_3: if > board/2 empty: (- square distance to center) else: own_moves - opp_moves

-The algorithm that had the most wins was AB_Custom_2, with 1.8% more wins than AB_Improved.
-This was the heuristic ultimately chosen as primary.
+The algorithm that had the most wins was AB_Custom_2 with 70%.
+It surpassed AB_Improved with 1.8% more wins.
+However, when playing with AB_Improved directly, it only won 48% of the matches.
+AB_Custom_2 is also the easiest to implement from the three and has the smallest number of calculations to be performed.
+Due to these reasons,  AB_Custom_2 was the heuristic ultimately chosen as primary.

 Observations: